phuvf/phuvf/README.md

 ![Audi, UK FCO, Shell, Johnson & Johnson, Alpine F1 team, FIX8Group][clients]

-& lots more I can't talk about because of NDAs.
+& lots more I can't talk about because of NDAs.\
+You can also take a look at my [portfolio] - which could use an update, when I get time.

 ### Fun stuff

 - https://vmixapi.com - the unofficial vMix API documentation
 - https://github.com/phuvf/wireless_artnet_led_controller - a WiFi enabled LED controller using an ESP32 controller

+### Contact details

+Have a project you think I might be able to help with?
+Drop me an email: nick@zinc.uk.com

 I'm based in Worcester, UK, but operate worldwide.